multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 Participants are expected to train a model that takes raw audio as an input and outputs the predicted tags.
 To solve the task, participants can use any audio input representation they desire, be it traditional handcrafted audio features or spectrograms or raw audio inputs for deep learning approaches.
 We will provide a handcrafted feature set extracted by the [Essentia](https://essentia.upf.edu/documentation/) audio analysis library as a reference.

-The generated outputs for the test dataset will be evaluated according to typical performance metrics like ROC-AUC, PR-AUC and micro/macro F-score (the information regarding the evaluation and will be be updated soon).
+The generated outputs for the test dataset will be evaluated according to typical performance metrics like ROC-AUC, PR-AUC and micro/macro-averaged precision, recall and F-score.

-We provide a dataset that is split into training, validation and testing subsets with emotion and theme labels properly balanced.
+We provide a dataset that is split into training, validation and testing subsets with emotion and theme labels properly balanced between subsets.

 ## Target Audience